Practical Resources & Inspiration

 entirely.

-camped alone, I've liked to camp (and befriend) couples - gay
+alone, I've liked to camp (and befriend) couples - gay or

-or straight, male or female, doesn't matter.
-I have no idea if
+straight, male or female, doesn't matter.
+I have no idea if that

-away from roads; people who rob or victimize campers want a
+from roads; people who rob or victimize campers want a quick hit

-than if you are the only person camping at a site - don't camp
+if you are the only person camping at a site - don't camp so far

-so far away from other campers that they couldn't hear you
+away from other campers that they couldn't hear you yell for

-yell for help.
-If you come to a remote camp site and the only
+help.
+If you come to a remote camp site and the only other

-other campers are one group of men, move on - they may be the
+campers are one group of men, move on - they may be the nicest

-nicest folks ever, but there's just no way for you to know for
+folks ever, but there's just no way for you to know for sure.
+If

-sure.
-If you will be the only person in a camp site - one
+you will be the only person in a camp site - one without even a

 - Inside the tent, don't put clothes or items up against the